Burnaby Housing Authority

 About this project

-The aim of the Burnaby Housing Authority (BHA) would be to create more units faster by being more nimble, innovative and bold.
+The aim of the BHA is to create more units faster by being more nimble, innovative and bold.

-The BHA would build on the outcomes of the previous engagement work undertaken through Your Voice.
+The BHA builds on the outcomes of the previous engagement work undertaken through Your Voice.
 Your Home., the Mayor’s Task Force on Community Housing, the Housing Needs Report and HOME: Burnaby’s Housing and Homelessness Strategy by advancing action on housing in Burnaby.

 What's happening now?